-Her assumption that northern women walk in a certain way was rather offensive to the many elegant ladies I’ve seen perusing the city’s streets.
+Her assumption that Bradford women walk in a certain way was rather offensive to the many elegant ladies I’ve seen perusing the city’s streets.
 And as for the chunky legs, well, is the pot calling the kettle black?

 “Suppose you lived in Bradford, on the Buttershaw Estate.
 You could – according to this film – pick up your giro, reel around the streets in a drunken fashion, enjoy group sex, and abuse your children and neighbours in roundly satisfying north-country terms.
 You could go to a nightclub where the lights turned your face fuchsia, and join in a merry song called ‘We’re having a gang-bang’ – there is a mime to go with it.
 You would never wake up in the night sweating about post-structuralism, or the Dow Jones Share Index.
 You could have malt vinegar, not raspberry.
 You would never have to eat salades tièdes.
 Every night you could have fish and chips.